-A lifelong learner with a diverse background of business experience, Bill Lee knows the power that positive thoughts, feelings, and actions have on today’s business leaders.
-At the age of 21, Bill decided to seize the opportunity to take over the family business of farming – after borrowing all the capital he could.
-Well-versed in overcoming the trials and tribulations of operating a business- including surviving the economic hardship of the 2001 and 2002 drought years and the 2003 cattle market crash – Bill has come to realize that setbacks are not failures, they are learning experiences.
+As a lifelong learner with a diverse background in business, I understand the power that positive thoughts, feelings, and actions have on business leaders.
+At the age of 21, I decided to start my entrepreneurial journey by taking over the family business of farming, after borrowing all the capital I could.
+Through the challenges and tribulations of operating a business- including surviving the economic downturns in 2001, drought years in 2002, and the 2003 cattle market crash, I have come to view setbacks not as failures, but as valuable learning experiences.

-An advocate for the mantra that “life is an adventure to be enjoyed”, Bill’s professional career has encompassed the callings of a pilot, mayor, councillor, business coach, speaker, and long-time board member of United Farmers of Alberta- a member-owned agriculture co-operative dedicated to serving and building prosperity in Alberta’s rural communities.
+An advocate for the mantra “life is an adventure to be enjoyed”, my professional career has encompassed the callings of a pilot, mayor, councillor, business coach, speaker, and long-time board member of United Farmers of Alberta- a member-owned agriculture co-operative dedicated to serving and building prosperity in Alberta’s rural communities.

-With 35 years of experience in leadership coaching, keynote speaking, and facilitating the development of today’s business leaders, few are more qualified than Bill to share the formula for personal – and professional – success.
+With 35 years of experience in leadership coaching, keynote speaking, and facilitating the development of today’s business leaders, I am well-qualified to share the formula for both personal and professional success.

 On a personal note, I reside on a cattle ranch in Camp Creek, Alberta, sharing my life with my wife of 45 years.
 Together, we have four children and nine grandchildren.
 Beyond my professional pursuits, I find joy in travel, spending quality time with family and friends, and hosting gatherings.
 I received the 2014 Alberta Co-operative Merit Award and was honored as one of the 60,000 Canadians to receive the 2012 Queen Elizabeth II Diamond Jubilee Medal.